Fundamental groups of formal Legendrian and horizontal embedding spaces: --principle at --level for horizontal embeddings.

+The following result works only for $1$-parametric families over the segment.
+This is the main obstacle in our proof to generalize to a complete $h$-principle.
+In \cite{CasalsdelPino} a generalization to deal with the cusp points in higher dimensional families is provided and this proves a complete $h$-principle.
+Our result just claims that for a $1$--parametric family of Legendrian immersions the cusps can be assumed to be constant (in time and position) for the whole family.

 \begin{lemma} Let $\gamma^s$, $s\in[0,1]$, be a path in $\Leg([0,1],\R^3)$ such that $\Op\{0,1\}$ are regular points for the front projection.
-Then, there exists a $2$-parametric family $\gamma^{s,u}\in\Leg([0,1],\R^3)$, $s,u\in[0,1]$; satisfying \begin{itemize} \item [(i)] $\gamma^{s,0}=\gamma^s$ and $\gamma^{s,u}(t)=\gamma^s(t)$ for $t\in\Op\{0,1\}$. \item[(ii)] $\gamma^{s,u}$ and $\gamma^{s}$ are $C^0$-close. \item[(iii)] $\gamma^{s,1}$ is a sequence of Reidemeister II and III moves. \end{itemize} \end{lemma} \begin{proof} The family $\gamma^s$ is understood as $\gamma:[0,1]\times[0,1]\rightarrow\R^3$, $(t,s)\mapsto \gamma^s(t)$.
-By \em Thom's Tansversality Theorem \em we assume that the sets of cusp points in $[0,1]\times[0,1]$ are embedded curves.
-Moreover, we assume that the height function $h(t,s)=s$, restricted to these curves, has a finite number of maximum and minimum points: all of them non degenerated.
-These points corresponds to Reidemeister I moves.
+Then, there exists a $2$--parametric family $\gamma^{s,u}\in\Leg([0,1],\R^3)$, $s,u\in[0,1]$; satisfying \begin{itemize} \item [(i)] $\gamma^{s,0}=\gamma^s$ and $\gamma^{s,u}(t)=\gamma^s(t)$ for $t\in\Op\{0,1\}$. \item[(ii)] $\gamma^{s,u}$ and $\gamma^{s}$ are $C^0$--close. \item[(iii)] $\gamma^{s,1}$ is generated by a sequence of Legendrian Reidemeister moves of (only) type $II $and $III$. \end{itemize} \end{lemma} \begin{proof} The family $\gamma^s$ is understood as $\gamma:[0,1]\times[0,1]\rightarrow\R^3$, $(t,s)\mapsto \gamma^s(t)$.
+By \em Thom's Transversality Theorem \em (see \cite[Theorem 2.3.2]{EliashMisch}) we assume that the sets of cusp points in $[0,1]\times[0,1]$ are embedded curves.
+Moreover, we assume that the height function $h(t,s)=s$, restricted to these curves, has a finite number of maximum and minimum points: all of them non degenerate.
+These points correspond to Reidemeister I moves.
 Take the point with the lowest height among all the minima.
 Since there is not any other minimum with a lower height, we can find a curve $C$ joining this point with $\{s=0\}$ that does not intersect any other curve of cusp points and which does not have any critical point.
-Now, we can remove this minimum adding a ($C^0$-small) Reidemeister I move over $C$.
+Now, we can remove this minimum adding a ($C^0$--small) family of Reidemeister I moves over $C$.
 Keep going to remove all the minima.
 To remove the maxima we do likewise. \end{proof}